iiSiLvEr/Cherrytree-to-Joplin/README.md

-# Migrating Note-Taking Apps from Cherrytree to Joplin
+# Migrating from Cherrytree to Joplin
+# Note-Taking Apps

 Exporting from Cherrytree:
 In Cherrytree select Export -> As Plain Text -> All the Tree (without making it Single File).